qodesmith/datepicker/docs/disabling-things.md

 [disabledDates](#disableddates) option is limited to an explicit array of dates and the [noWeekends](#nowweekends) option is limited to Saturdays & Sundays.
 Provide a function that takes a JavaScript date as it's only argument and returns `true` if the date should be disabled.
-When the calendar builds, each date will be run through this function to determine whether or not it should be disabled.
+When the calendar renders, each date will be run through this function to determine whether or not it should be disabled.